Norman Golb: Life

 Golb was born in Chicago, Illinois, United States, on 15 January 1928 to Joseph and Rose Golb, child immigrants from Ukraine.

 Golb studied at Wright Junior College in Chicago, now Wilbur Wright College, and then at Roosevelt College (now Roosevelt University).
 He earned his PhD from Johns Hopkins University in 1954.
 While a student he held fellowships to undertake studies at Dropsie College in Philadelphia and another that ended up with him spending from 1955-1957 studying at the Hebrew University of Jerusalem.

 He joined the faculty of the Hebrew Union College, Cincinnati in 1958 before settling at the University of Chicago, where he worked from 1963.
 Golb has also been a visiting scholar at the University of Wisconsin (1957–58), Harvard University (1966), and Tel Aviv University (1969–70).

-Golb was a key proponent of the viewpoint that the Dead Sea Scrolls found in Qumran were not the product of the Essenes, but rather of many different Jewish sects and communities of ancient Israel, which he presents in his book Who Wrote The Dead Sea Scrolls?: The Search For The Secret Of Qumran.
-In the 1990s, Golb was an advocate for the freeing of the Scrolls for general scholarly studies.
+Golb was a proponent of the viewpoint that the Dead Sea Scrolls found in Qumran were not the product of the Essenes, but rather of many different Jewish sects and communities of ancient Israel, which he presents in his book Who Wrote The Dead Sea Scrolls?: The Search For The Secret Of Qumran.
+In the 1990s, Golb was an advocate for loosening restrictions on examination of the Scrolls by general scholars.

 Golb was the discoverer, in 1962, of the Kievan Letter, the earliest document attesting to Jewish habitation of Kyiv.
 He also identified Obadiah the Proselyte as the author of the oldest known manuscript of Hebrew music (12th century), the earliest extant legal record of the Jews of Sicily, a new document dealing with the First Crusade and new manuscript materials relating to the Jews of Rouen.
 Finally, he recovered a genizah document describing a European convert to Judaism (11th century) and an original manuscript of the Khazars.

 Golb died in Chicago on 29 December 2020 aged 92.

 Family

-Golb's son is Raphael Golb, whose actions regarding those who disagreed with his father's theories led to the case of People v.
-Golb.
+Golb's son is Raphael Golb.
+Raphael went on a campaign of email harassment against academics perceived as being insufficiently receptive to his father's ideas, in particular targeting professor of Jewish studies Lawrence Schiffman.
+This included emails written by Raphael claiming to be from Schiffman "confessing" to have stolen Norman Golb's work.
+This eventually led to the case of People v.
+Golb where Raphael was criminally prosecuted for identity theft, criminal impersonation, and forgery.